Do You Really Need 10,000 Steps Per Day?

 She was curious to know how many steps you need to take a day to maintain good health and live a long life, so she and her colleagues designed a study that included about 17,000 older women.
 Their average age was 72.
 The women all agreed to clip on wearable devices to track their steps as they went about their day-to-day activities.

-It turns out, women who took about 4,000 steps per day got a boost in longevity, compared to women who took fewer steps.
+It turns out that women who took about 4,000 steps per day got a boost in longevity, compared with women who took fewer steps.
 "It was sort of surprising," Lee says.

-In fact, women who took 4,400 steps per day, on average, were 40 percent less likely to die during the follow-up period of about four years compared to women who took 2,700 steps.
+In fact, women who took 4,400 steps per day, on average, were about 40 percent less likely to die during the follow-up period of about four years compared with women who took 2,700 steps.
 The findings were published Wednesday in JAMA Internal Medicine.

 Another surprise: The benefits of walking maxed out at about 7,500 steps.
 In other words, women who walked more than 7,500 steps per day saw no additional boost in longevity.